-Charly’s family has suddenly changed.
+Charly’s family has changed.
 He only sees his father every other weekend and his mother’s new boyfriend from Mali just moved in, along with his daughter Inna.
-Charly’s relationship with his new step-sister is tense, to say the least.
-The day before they are set to leave for a camping trip, Charly gets locked in his room with Inna.
-Their parents have laid down the law: the two children must learn to live together, or else the camping trip is cancelled.
-Charly and Inna will have to learn work and play together, stumbling upon a few cultural notions along the way.
+Charly’s relationship with his new stepsister is tense, to say the least.
+The day before they are set to leave on a camping trip, Charly and Inna are punished for bickering and locked in together in Charly’s room.
+The two children need to get along or else the camping trip is cancelled.
+Charly and Inna will have to learn to work and play together, even if they encounter a few cultural roadblocks along the way.

-Charly in the Desert explores themes of tolerance, sharing, and bridging cultural differences.
-Drawing on African cultural themes and innovative uses of marionettes, the story was inspired by author Ève Alexandre-Beaulieu’s travels through Burkina Faso.
+Charly in the Desert explores the issues of tolerance, sharing and bridging cultural differences.
+Drawing on African cultural themes and an innovative use of marionettes, playwright Ève Alexandre-Beaulieu draws her inspirations from her travels in Burkina Faso.

 (Run time: 55 min)